 Pitch, Hit & Run Results

 Looking for a fun and rewarding experience of working with kids?
-City of Mesa Youth Sports is looking for staff and volunteers for our winter season.
+City of Mesa Youth Sports is looking for staff and volunteers for our fall season.

 Need more information?
 Contact Lacy at 480-644-3040.

 Positive Play Project encourages youth development and wellness in sports.
-We have partnered with several local organizations to provide high quality trainings, resources and outreach in areas including positive coaching, concussion awareness, injury prevention, equipment and safety gear access, hydration and nutrition.
+We have partnered with several local organizations to provide high quality trainings, resources and outreach in areas including positive coaching, concussion awareness, injury prevention, equipment and safety gear access, hydration, nutrition, financial assistance and scholarships.

 Partners include the Positive Coaching Alliance, A.T.
 Still University, NextCare, National Alliance for Youth Sports and NRPA's Commit to Health.